Interviews by NameOral Histories

 Assistant city editor at the Dallas Morning News in 1963, Miller attended the Trade Mart luncheon on November 22 and served as weekend city editor at the newspaper the morning Lee Harvey Oswald was shot.
 Miller provided detailed information about the atmosphere in Dallas at the time of the assassination.
-Recorded June 24, 2005.
+Recorded June 24, 2005, and November 1, 2013.

 A longtime travel writer and a veteran of the 1960s underground press, Miller wrote The Assassination Please Almanac (1977) and Jack Ruby's Kitchen Sink (2000).
 Recorded October 24, 2011.